Municipalities of Finland: Identification and heraldry

-Not all municipalities have an obvious urban center; indeed, rural municipalities are often composed of distributed rural villages.
+Not all municipalities have an obvious urban center; rural municipalities are often made up of villages that may be some distance apart.
 Although the church village (kirkonkylä, abbreviated kk) is the historical center, the largest or administrative center may be in another village.
 For example, Askola has a church village (Askolan kirkonkylä), but its administrative center is in Monninkylä.
 Often, the church village has the same name as the municipality, as with Askola.
-However, this is not necessarily so, e.g. Enontekiö is governed from Hetta; these villages are often erroneously labeled in maps.
-This is expected as the name of the municipality refers to the entire parish, not just a single center like a church village.
+However, this is not necessarily so, e.g. Enontekiö is governed from Hetta; these villages are often erroneously labeled on maps.
+This happens because the name of the municipality refers to the entire parish, not just a single center like a church village.
 Villages have no administrative role, although some have voluntary village associations (kyläyhdistys) and other non-governmental public life.

 Although related, urban areas in Finland (taajama) are not local administrative units.
-A catalog is independently compiled each year by Statistics Finland, a state agency, and used primarily for traffic-related purposes (signage, speed limits, and highway planning).
+A catalog is compiled each year by Statistics Finland, a state agency, and used primarily for traffic-related purposes (signage, speed limits, and highway planning).
 There are 745 officially recognized urban areas in Finland, 49 of which have more than 10,000 inhabitants and six more than 100,000.

-Each municipality has a distinct coat of arms.
-They are posted on the municipal borders and shown in official documents representing the municipality.
+Each municipality has a coat of arms.
+These are posted on the municipal borders and shown in official documents representing the municipality.
 The coats of arms for many municipalities have been designed in the modern era, many of them by Gustaf von Numers.
-In addition, municipalities like Vantaa since 2015 and Helsinki since 2017 have a logo distinct from their coat of arms.
+Municipalities like Vantaa (since 2015) and Helsinki (since 2017) also have a logo.

 Capital region

-Distinctively, the capital area, or Greater Helsinki, has no special arrangements.
+The Helsinki capital region has no special arrangements.
 The area consists of four entirely independent cities that form a continuous conurbation.
-Greater Helsinki has grown in population and area relatively quickly: the nearby municipalities, considered rural only 50 years ago, have become suburbs, and the growth is projected to continue.
-A state-imposed merger of Helsinki and a part of Sipoo, a rural, 40% Swedish-speaking municipality adjacent to Greater Helsinki, was approved by the government in 2006, counter to the opinion of the Sipoo municipal council.
-This area will effectively become a new (and Finnish-speaking) suburb with multiple times the inhabitants than there are in Sipoo.
+The Helsinki metropolitan area has grown in population and area relatively quickly: the nearby municipalities, considered rural only 50 years ago, have become suburbs, and the growth is projected to continue.
+A state-imposed merger of Helsinki and a part of Sipoo, a rural, 40% Swedish-speaking municipality adjacent to the Helsinki metropolitan area, was approved by the government in 2006, against the wishes of the Sipoo municipal council.
+This area will effectively become a new (and Finnish-speaking) suburb with many times the inhabitants of Sipoo.